 When the toner says low, there's 20% to go!

 Our print devices are the workhorses of the office.
-Typically, they are used daily, often by multiple people and often to print multiple copies.
+Typically, they are used daily, often by multiple people and often to print multiple copies of documents.

-So the real question is, how to you know when the toner says low?
+So the real question is, how do you know when the toner says low?

 Your print devices will always display a low ink or low toner icon on the display screens.
 Some newer devices even include software that sends a pop-up notification to your laptop to indicate that ink or toner levels are low.

 However, the rule of thumb is always: when the toner says low, there's 20% to go!
 So our top tips to getting more from your toner would be as follows:

 - Remove the toner from the print device